rewe-digital/frost/README.md

-# com.rewedigital.galen Gradle plugin

-## Usage
+## Galen Gradle Plugin
+This is a Gradle Plugin that enables you to run self-contained, multi-browser Galen based Selenium tests within your build.
+External dependencies(e.g. Databases, Asset Servers, ...) are provided as Docker containers and can be defined via a simple docker-compose file.

+### Getting Started
-The plugin is available via Artifactory
+The plugin is available via Artifactory.
 ```
 buildscript {
     repositories {
         maven { url "https://mvn.mycompany.com/repository-foo" }
     }
     dependencies {
-        classpath('com.rewedigital:gradle-galen-plugin:2.4')
+        classpath('com.rewedigital:gradle-galen-plugin:2.12')
     }
 }
 apply plugin: "com.rewedigital.galen"
 ```
-You can use the following configuration
+You can use the following configuration in your build.gradle file:
 ```
 galen {
     // Galen working directory, default is 'galen'